KIRSTEN ELIZABETH KEISTER

 As the guinea pig of Return Design, I learned a lot about what works and what doesn't when it comes to design internships--and I know that Return Design works.
 By the time I graduated from Gordon I was not only a better designer, but I had years of real design experience: real jobs, real clients, real time.

-Click the image to the right to view Kirsten's work and workplace
+Click the image to the left to view Kirsten's work and workplace

 WORK

-I also have my own freelance design company, which essentially sucks all of my available time and probably has something to do with my complete lack of social life.
+I have my own freelance design company called Lamppost, which essentially sucks all of my available time and probably has something to do with my complete lack of social life.
 I do both print and web design, including a website and marketing materials for a barn-building company here in MA, as well as websites for a several artists.
 I've also recently created several logos and a multitude of business cards.

 When I do manage to snag some time away from my computer, I typically pick up a paintbrush and watercolor or gouache.
 I'm currently fascinated by transparency and layers and am in the process of doing a series of self-portrait explorations using those concepts.